 Revit’s slow development

-Recently, CASE’s posed on their blog an article titled ‘Dynamo: More than Grasshopper Lite’.
+Recently, CASE posted on their blog an article titled ‘Dynamo: More than Grasshopper Lite’.
 I had mixed emotions about this post.
-On the one hand I was enthused in the sense that so many people are contributing to the open-source culture of Dynamo and encouraged to share alike.
+On the one hand, I was enthused in the sense that so many people were contributing to the open-source culture of Dynamo and encouraged to share-alike.
 Yet on the other hand, frustrated and annoyed that as a Revit and Dynamo user, we are being used to do Autodesk’s development work.
-And here’s why…
+And here’s why.

 The examples that CASE posted are useful, everyday applications in Dynamo.
 Simple utilities to make our life as architects and designers just that little bit easier.
 So what’s wrong with that?
-Well nothing, CASE do some fantastic stuff and I love their work.
-My gripe it that it shouldn’t be up to the Dynamo community to make-up for the shortcomings of Revit.
+Well, nothing, CASE does some fantastic stuff, and I love their work.
+My gripe is that it shouldn’t be up to the Dynamo community to make-up for the shortcomings of Revit.

-At the same time, the Dynamo community has made some major breakthroughs with the integration between Rhino and Revit with the development of Rhynamo and Mantis Shrimp.
+At the same time, the Dynamo community has made some significant breakthroughs with the integration between Rhino and Revit with the development of Rhynamo and Mantis Shrimp.
 But if Dynamo is ever going to take over the mantle from Grasshopper as the preferred visual scripting program for architects, it needs significantly more development.
-Therefore, let’s hope Autodesk finally address all the long overdue wish list items, so that the Dynamo community can focus more on geometry development, and less on data development.
+Therefore, let’s hope Autodesk finally address all the long-overdue wish list items so that the Dynamo community can focus more on geometry development and less on data development.